Pathos0925/WhosThatAvatar/README.md

 ### Web App Limitation
 The Unity WebGL web application currently has the following restriction
+* Loading may take up to 8 seconds or more, depending on your browser and specs.
+Firefox seems to work the best.
 * Some avatars do not work for known and unknown reasons.
 * Limited custom shaders.
 Most shaders will be replaced with the standard shader (or whichever you select in the settings)
 * 6MB file limit.
 The CORS proxy cannot handle anything larger.
 (In actuality I think its more like ~4MB)